Ultrasonic Waves for Analyzing Residual Stresses in Additive Manufactured Metal Parts

 The most remarkable challenge is that the optimization of the link between UT apparatus and the AM hardware is required.
 The complexity of AM parts brings another challenge to UT, since it is limited to simple geometries.
 Another limitation of using ultrasonics as a quality control system is the complex geometries of additive manufacturing parts, because UT is limited to simple geometries.

-What do you think about using ultrasonic waves for analysis of 3D Printed parts?
-Let us know in a comment below or on our Facebook page!
+think about using ultrasonic waves for analysis of 3D Printed parts?
+Let us know in a comment below or on

 Comments